csparpa/pyowm/README.md

 ------------
 PyOWM is a client Python wrapper library for the OpenWeatherMap (OWM) web API.

-It allows quick and easy consumption of OWM weather data (either observations and forecast) from Python applications via a simple object model.
+It allows quick and easy consumption of OWM weather data from Python applications via a simple object model and in a human-friendly fashion.

 No additional libraries are requested: only the Python 2.6/2.7 standard library modules.